JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 One unique appeal to packet sniffing is that you can see traffic outside of your home network.
 If you live in a city, this means that you can see how people in the neighborhood use the Internet.
-You can count wireless devices.
-I think most people use Wifi over Ethernet at this point, so you're not missing much, with the wired-only devices.
+You can only count wireless devices, but I think most people use Wifi over Ethernet at this point, so I don't see this as a big limitation.
 If your antennas are powerful or plentiful, you could get a pretty good sense of how and when different neighborhoods use the Internet.